-The Cognitio Motorsports 110-90246 pitman and idler arm support kit for the Chevy Silverado 1500 1999 thru 2006 models fixes a wear and handling problem that is present on the factory and aftermarket steering system.
-Aftermarket companies have come out with heavier duty pitman and idler arms that fail the same way that the factory parts do.
+The Cognitio Motorsports 110-90246 pitman and idler arm support kit for the Chevy Silverado 1500 1999 through 2006 models fixes wear and handling problems on the factory and aftermarket steering system.
+Aftermarket companies have come out with heavier-duty pitman and idler arms that fail the same way that the factory parts do.
 The design created by Cognito Motorsports solves the problem in an innovative way that no one else has been able to create before.
 This design works so well that they were able to establish a patent pending.

 Top Features and Benefits

 - Increases steering components and tire life